The New Adventures of Superman (TV series): Background

-These adventures were not the first time that Superman, Lois Lane and Perry White had been seen in animated form; Paramount Pictures had already released 17 Superman short films in the 1940s.
-Nor were they the first time that the Superman cast had been on television; in that regard they were preceded by the live action series Adventures of Superman, which was broadcast in first-run syndication during the 1950s, and was still popular in reruns during the 1960s.
-However, Fred Silverman, newly hired as head of CBS' daytime programming, felt that a second Superman TV series could be popular if it were in animated form.
+Fred Silverman, newly hired as head of CBS' daytime programming, felt that a new Superman TV series could be popular if it were in animated form.
 His plan was to make it part of the broader "superhero morning" initiative for Saturday mornings he was spearheading.

 Silverman contacted National Periodical Publications to buy the broadcast rights to a Superman animated series.
 Mort Weisinger, editor of the Superman comics, called his acquaintance Norm Prescott to see if his company Filmation Associates was willing to either develop such a series for $36,000 per half hour of content, or refer him to another animation studio.
 Filmation was on the verge of closure at the time, with Lou Scheimer and Hal Sutherland as its only employees, so they accepted the terms.
 When National Periodical sent a representative to look at Filmation's operation, Scheimer had 20 of his friends in the animation business come to the Filmation studio during their lunch breaks and pretend to work there.
 The ploy worked and National Periodicals signed the deal, enabling Filmation to actually hire some of its fake staff.